Connor-Damato/WordSquareSolver/README.md

 # NYTimes Letter Boxed Solver!
 This code produces the #1 answer(s) to a given letter boxed problem.
+The "best" answer to the puzzle is the answer that firstly- uses the least words, and secondly- uses the least letters.

 ## The rules of the game are as follows:
 1. You must use every letter in the box at least once within the given limit of words.